How To Smash Ecommerce Sales On Black Friday & Cyber Monday

-Make sure you are using this time wisely, by getting the right marketing strategies in place.
+Make sure you are using this time wisely, by getting the right pricing strategy and marketing plan in place.

-- If you are after sales and brand awareness, perhaps look into using social influencers around this time.
+- Create an Influencer Plan: If you are after sales and brand awareness, reach out consistently using social influencers around this time.
+Share affiliate codes and unique discount codes to encourage them to send shoppers your way.

 - Use strategic SEO keywords on your website.
 Popular keywords from last year include; Black Friday, Black Friday Deals and Cyber Monday deals.
 Check that your website has these in all the right places.

-- You could even create a blog post in the weeks leading up which can double up as a gift guide for the holiday season.
+- Share a Gift guide and resources.
+Consider using a blog post or feature on your website in the weeks leading up which can double up as a gift guide for the holiday season.

 What Offers Could You Promote?

-You need to ensure that there is still profitability on those offers.
-Take a look at your profit margins and your product overheads.
-Don’t put something in the sale, which would then end up losing you money.
+Take a look at your profit margins and your product costs.
+Don’t put something in the sale, just to create a buzz... which would then end up losing you money.

 How To Use Sponsored Posts And Ads

-Using sponsored posts and ads during peak time on platforms like Amazon and on social media would be an excellent way of reaching potential customers and creating leads.
+Using sponsored posts and ads during peak time on platforms like Amazon and on social media is an excellent way, albeit expensive way of reaching potential customers and creating leads.

 Ensure the Right Scale of Logistics Are In Place To Deal With Volumes